LLNL/sundials/doc/shared/sunnonlinsol/SUNNonlinSol_API.rst

       * A :c:type:`SUNErrCode`

-.. c:function:: int SUNNonlinSolGetNumConvFails(SUNNonlinearSolver NLS, long int *nconvfails)
+.. c:function:: SUNErrCode SUNNonlinSolGetNumConvFails(SUNNonlinearSolver NLS, long int *nconvfails)

    This *optional* function returns the number of nonlinear solver convergence failures in the most recent solve.
 This is typically called by the SUNDIALS